stephenh/stephenh.github.com/_posts/2011-12-10-todomvc-in-gwt-mpv.markdown

     }
 {: class=brush:java}

-Instead of traditional Java fields + getters/setters, gwt-mpv models have property objects.
+Instead of traditional Java fields + getters/setters, Tessell models have property objects.
 Property objects fire events when they change, which allows the rest of the application to react accordingly.

-You can also have lists of model objects, which fire events when items are added/removed to the list, e.g. in [AppState](https://github.com/stephenh/todomvc-gwtmpv/blob/master/src/main/java/org/gwtmpv/todomvc/client/model/AppState.java):
+You can also have lists of model objects, which fire events when items are added/removed to the list, e.g. in [AppState](https://github.com/stephenh/todomvc-tessell/blob/master/src/main/java/org/tessell/todomvc/client/model/AppState.java):

     public class AppState {
       public final ListProperty<Todo> allTodos = listProperty("allTodos");